Professor of Biology

 I am a vertebrate paleontologist and my principal research is the study of fossil rodents and carnivores.
 My papers have stressed systematics, but also involve biostratigraphy, biogeography and paleoecology.
 My current research includes the study of the stratigraphy and paleontology of the Quaternary deposits of the Nueces River valley and the systematics of fossil procyonids.

-I teach a variety of courses (I have taught 27 total at TAMUK), including Vertebrate Zoology, Mammalogy, Paleontology, and Evolution..
-The six graduate student theses I have directed deal with micropaleontology, paleoecology, stratigraphy, and sedimentology, and kangaroo rats.
+I teach a variety of courses (I have taught 27 total at TAMUK), including Mammalogy, Paleontology, Evolutionary Theory, and Animal Physiology.
+The eight graduate student theses I have directed deal with micropaleontology, paleoecology, stratigraphy, and kangaroo rats.

 Complete Publication List